DamienFr/RoHO/README.md

 ![schematics](https://github.com/DamienFr/RoHO/blob/master/schematics.png)

 This repository contains scripts and command line used to compute the RoHO index of a set of high quality filtered homoplasies.
-It has been used in the publication "to come".
+It has been used in the publication
+No evidence for increased transmissibility from recurrent mutations in SARS-CoV-2
+Lucy van Dorp*, Damien Richard*, Cedric CS.
+Tan, Liam P. Shaw, Mislav Acman, François Balloux
+\*contributed equally
+..link..

 The RoHO index is the ratio of the number of descendents of sister clades with and without a specific mutation over all independent emergences of a homoplasic allele in a phylogeny.